Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Learning Procedure

-Hence, the prior distribution is given by evaluating the softmax-function, where the potentials $\varphi_{\rm{prior}}$ have to be computed \emph{only once} for every $\alpha_i$, $i=1,...,n_s$.
-This is summarized in Algorithm~\ref{Alg:Construction_Prior}.
-Note that for sampling $\alpha_1, ..., \alpha_{n_s}$, the loss function $\ell_{train}$ is used again. \begin{Rem} As one would approximate the intractable integrals with Monte-Carlo estimates anyway, choosing a discrete measure is less restrictive than it seems, and it has the additional advantage of allowing for \emph{exact} instead of approximate inference. \end{Rem}
+Here, the potentials $\varphi_{\rm{prior}}$ have to be computed \emph{only once} for every $\notation{\realHyp_i}$, $i=1,...,\nSample$.
+This is summarized in Algorithm~\ref{Alg:Construction_Prior}. \begin{Rem} As one would approximate the intractable integrals with Monte-Carlo estimates anyway, choosing a discrete measure is less restrictive than it seems, and it has the additional advantage of allowing for \emph{exact} instead of approximate inference. \end{Rem}

-\subsubsection{Computing the Posterior}
+\subsection{Computing the Posterior}